-- 1 Vessel and convoy type

-- 2 Official ship number (OFS)

-- 3 IMO ship identification number (IMO)

-- 4 ERI ship identification number

-- 5 Harmonized commodity description and coding system 2002-(HS, goods)

-- 6 Combined nomenclature (CN, goods)

-- 7 Standard goods classification for transport statistics /Revised (NST/R) (goods) 7

-- 8 UN dangerous goods number (UNDG)

-- 9 International maritime dangerous goods code (IMDG)

-- 10 ADNR

-- 11 UN code for country and nationality

-- 12 UN code for trade and transport locations

-- 13 Fairway section code

-- 14 Terminal code

-- 15 Freight container size and type code

-- 16 Container Identification code

-- 17 Package type code

-- (4) Details and remarks on application of these codes in inland navigation are given in Annex 4.

-- (5) The codes for types of means of transport in inland navigation are given by Recommendation No. 28 of the UN/ECE (Annex 4.1).
+- (1) In order to minimise translating work to be done by the receivers of messages, classifications and code lists shall be used to the highest possible extent. - (2) Existing codes shall be used in order to avoid special work to be done for the assembling and maintenance of new code lists. - (3) The following classifications shall be used in inland ship reporting: - 1 Vessel and convoy type - 2 Official ship number (OFS) - 3 IMO ship identification number (IMO) - 4 ERI ship identification number - 5 Harmonized commodity description and coding system 2002 (HS 2002, goods) - 6 Combined nomenclature (CN, goods) - 7 Standard goods classification for transport statistics /Revised (NST/R) (goods)9 - 8 UN dangerous goods number (UNDG) - 9 International maritime dangerous goods code (IMDG) - 10 Regulations concerning the Carriage of Dangerous Goods on the Rhine (ADNR) - 11 United Nations codes for the representation of the names of countries - 12 United Nations code for trade and transport locations (UN/LOCODE) - 13 Fairway section code - 14 Terminal code - 15 Freight container size and type code (ISO) - 16 Container identification code (ISO) - 17 Package type code - (4) Details and remarks on application of these codes in inland navigation are given in Annex 4. - (5) The codes for types of means of transport in inland navigation are given by Recommendation No. 28 of the UNECE (Annex 4.1).
 The usage of the convoy and vessel type codes in the ERINOT message is given in Annex 4.2 together with the names in 4 languages.
-Examples for the combination of the elements of the above named codes 11 to 14 are given in Annex 4.3
+Examples for the combination of the elements of the above named codes 11 to 14 are given in Annex 4.3.